dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Linde–Buzo–Gray algorithm
 The Linde–Buzo–Gray algorithm (introduced by Yoseph Linde, Andrés Buzo and Robert M. Gray in 1980) is a vector quantization algorithm to derive a good codebook
 1 KB (135 words) - 08:31, 14 March 2019

-Streaming algorithm
-In computer science, streaming algorithms are algorithms for processing data streams in which the input is presented as a sequence of items and can be
-26 KB (3,550 words) - 19:16, 23 November 2018

-Algorithm selection
-Algorithm selection (sometimes also called per-instance algorithm selection or offline algorithm selection) is a meta-algorithmic technique to choose
-13 KB (1,766 words) - 17:04, 23 March 2019

 God's algorithm
 God's algorithm is a notion originating in discussions of ways to solve the Rubik's Cube puzzle, but which can also be applied to other combinatorial